 Are there restrictive covenants that are commonly picked up during conveyancing in Hull East?

 Restrictive covenants can be picked up when reviewing land registry title as part of the legal transfer of property in Hull East.
 An 1874 stipulation that was seen was ‘The houses to be erected on the estate are each to be of a uniform elevation in accordance with the drawings to be prepared or approved by the vendor’s surveyor…’

-I decided to have a survey done on a house in Hull East in advance of retaining solicitors.
-I have been told that there is a flying freehold overhang to the property.
-Our surveyor advised that some banks may refuse to issue a loan on such a house.
+Due to the input of my in-laws I had a survey completed on a house in Hull East in advance of appointing conveyancers.
+I have been told that there is a flying freehold aspect to the house.
+Our surveyor has said that some mortgage companies tend not issue a mortgage on such a house.

 It varies from the lender to lender.
-Lloyds has different instructions from Birmingham Midshires.
-Should you wish to telephone us we can look into this further with the appropriate mortgage company.
-If you lender is happy to lend one our lawyers can help as they are used to dealing with flying freeholds in Hull East.
+Lloyds has different requirements for example to Birmingham Midshires.
+Should you wish to call us we can look into this further with the appropriate mortgage company.
+If you lender is happy to lend one our lawyers can help as they are accustomed to dealing with flying freeholds in Hull East.
 Conveyancing may be slightly more expensive based on your lender's requirements.